THE BOILERPLATE: HOW TO USE

 ABOUT STONY BROOK — QUICK TAKE

-Stony Brook University, a flagship of the State University of New York (SUNY) system, is one of America’s most dynamic public universities, a center of academic excellence and an internationally recognized research institution that is changing the world.
-After more than 60 years of existence, it is ranked among the top 100 universities in the nation and the top 25 public universities in the nation.
+Stony Brook University — New York’s flagship university and No. 1 public university — is one of America’s most dynamic public universities, a center of academic excellence and an internationally recognized research institution that is changing the world.
+It is part of the State University of New York (SUNY) system.
+After more than 65 years of existence, Stony Brook is ranked #58 among U.S. universities and #26 among public universities in the nation.

 - >200 undergraduate programs

-- Among the top 25 public universities in the nation (Forbes Top College rankings, 2022).
+- Among the top 25 hospitals in the nation for environmental excellence (Practice Greenhealth, 2022)

-- Member of the invitation-only Association of American Universities, comprising the 65 leading research institutions in North America.
+- Member of the invitation-only Association of American Universities, comprising the 71 leading research institutions in North America

 We’ve grown from a collection of geodesic domes at Planting Fields in Oyster Bay, N.Y., to our main 1,040-acre campus in Stony Brook, N.Y. — a powerful incubator of teaching and research innovation as well as a driving engine for the Long Island economy — with satellite locations in Southampton and South Korea.